PedramMohammadi/vmaf_proxy/README.md

 This repository provides a deep learning model to estimate frame-level VMAF directly from a reference and a distorted video stream.
 This repo includes the full data pipeline from **dataset split → compression (x265) → VMAF calculation → frame extraction → CSV metadata → training** as well as cloud-friendly options and seeds for determinism.

-**Project status:** Training is in progress.
-I will publish checkpoints and full benchmarks once convergence is reached.
-In the meantime, the pipeline is fully reproducible—feel free to generate your own results.
+**Project status:** Training and inference are finalized and evaluation results are available in its designated folder in this repository.

 This work builds a **neural proxy** that: